1981–82 AEK Athens F.C. season: Overview

-The championship did not start well at all for the team, as it took the team 5 games to achieve their first victory and in the first 10 matches they counted only 3 wins, a statistic that was recorded as one of the worst starts in their history.
-The German coach due to the bad results was fired at the end of the first round, 2 days after a defeat against Kastoria.
-His place was taken by Zlatko Čajkovski, who had won the 1978 double and was beloved by the fans.
-AEK recovered competitively, but not at an extend to claim any title.

-In the Greek Cup, AEK were drawn against PAOK at the round of 16 and were eliminated for second consecutive year, by the club of Thessaloniki.
-AEK finished the league at 4th place, 5 points behind the champion Olympiacos and managed to secure a spot in next season's European competitions.
+The championship did not start well at all, as it took the team 5 games to achieve their first victory and in the first 10 matches they only achieved 3 wins, recording one of the worst starts in their history.
+The bad results led in the removal of Tilkowski at the end of the first round, 2 days after a defeat against Kastoria.
+His place was taken by Zlatko Čajkovski, who returned to the club after four years, after the conquest of the 1978 domestic double and was beloved by the fans.
+AEK recovered competitively, but not at an extent to claim the title.
+Eventually, they finished at 4th place of the standings, 5 points behind the champion Olympiacos and managed to secure a ticket for the next season's European competitions.
 Top scorer for AEK in the league was again Thomas Mavros with 17 goals.
-In the few positives of the year, was the transition of the young Stelios Manolas from the position of right back to that of the center back, a position in which he would culminate in the future years with both AEK and the national team.
+In the few positives of the year, was the transition of the young Stelios Manolas from the position of the right back to that of the center back, a position in which he would culminate in the future years with both AEK and the national team.

+In the Cup, AEK eliminated Panelefsiniakos at the first round with a 2–3 away win.
+After passing through the second round without a match, they were drawn against PAOK at the round of 16 and were eliminated for second consecutive year, by the club of Thessaloniki.